Last Updated on July 22, 2019 by Christine Kaaloa

 A shopping alternative: Tenjin Underground Mall, located outside of Tenjin subway station, houses 12 blocks of shops and restaurants.

-The Red light district (Nakasu district)
+7. Fukuoka’s Red light district (Nakasu district)

-The evening is peak time for adult pleasure and Nakasu is Fukuoka’s seedy red light district (and a place, I happened upon, on my way to the yatais).
+The evening is peak time for adult pleasure and Nakasu is Fukuoka’s red light district (and a place, I happened upon, on my way to the yatais).

 In Japan, prostitution is illegal, so the sex industry skirts around this by offering anything, but coital sex.
 Brothels line the street advertising women, who will service you with blow jobs or any other pleasure.
 Meanwhile, male escorts hang outside looking to lure women into companion bars for ladies.
 Note: Most places don’t allow foreigners, but service only Japanese.